An Integration Daemon is an OMAG Server that provides metadata exchange services between third party technology and the open metadata ecosystem.

 Figure 3: Integrated technology can call the open metadata services or consume the open metadata services directly

-The Integration Daemons provide support for the Passive Open Technology and the Active Open Technology.
+The Integration Daemon provides support for the Passive Open Technology and the Active Open Technology.
 This is shown in Figure 4.

 Figure 4: Using the integration daemon to integrate both passive and active open technology into the open metadata ecosystem

-For Passive Open Technology, the integration daemon will continuously poll the technology’s API to determine if anything has changed and then pass any changes to the metadata access point / metadata server.
-It also listens for events from its access service’s Out Topic.
-If there is new metadata that is of interest to the third party technology the integration daemon passes it over.
+For Passive Open Technology, an integration service will continuously poll the connector to allow it to repeatedly call the technology’s API to determine if anything has changed and then pass any changes to the metadata access point / metadata server.

-The Active Open Technology support is similar except that rather than polling for changes in the third party technology, the integration daemon will listen on the third party technology’s event topic and translate the events it receives and passes the information onto the access service.
+The Active Open Technology support is similar except that rather than polling for changes in the third party technology, the connector listens on the third party technology’s event topic and translate the events it receives and passes the information onto the access service via calls to the integration service.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.